saschapojot/V_local_obc_NCell_inv_12_6/README.md

-#this version is the final version for 1d test
+#this version is the final version for 1d test, 1 mimimum

 #when checking equilibrium, if lag is large, it may be because the equilibrium is far
 #or, the data are around equilibrium, but h is too small